NullDev/JavaScript-Styleguide/README.md

     ```

   <a name="whitespace--computed-property-spacing"></a><a name="19.15"></a>
-  - [19.15](#whitespace--computed-property-spacing) Enforce spacing inside of computed properties. eslint: [`computed-property-spacing`](https://eslint.org/docs/rules/computed-property-spacing)
+  - [19.15](#whitespace--computed-property-spacing) Enforce spacing inside of computed property brackets. eslint: [`computed-property-spacing`](https://eslint.org/docs/rules/computed-property-spacing)

     ```javascript
     // bad